-This week, The Federation of German Consumer Organizations (VZBV) filed a formal complaint against eight media companies because of their user tracking methods on their websites.
+This week, The Federation of German Consumer Organizations (VZBV) filed a formal complaint against eight media companies because of their use of tracking cookies on their websites.

-Currently, the VZBV have no further comments regarding the complaint, yet it should concern ePrivacy violations, such as missing consent for accessing/storing cookies on users’ devices as well as failing to inform users of data processing by cookies (Article 12, 13 and 26 of the GDPR).
+Currently, the VZBV has no further comments regarding the complaint, however it supposedly concerns ePrivacy violations, such as missing consent for accessing/storing cookies on users’ devices as well as failing to inform users of data processing by cookies (Article 12, 13 and 26 of the GDPR).

 Germany tightens the grip on cookies and online tracking

 The complaint comes in the wake of the European Court of Justice’s (ECJ) ruling against German online lottery website Planet49.
 Here the ECJ stated that storing and retrieving cookies requires the user’s active consent.

 However, it’s not the first German clash with tracking cookies.

 In April 2019, the DSK (Conference of German Data Protection Authorities) released stricter requirements for the use of tracking cookies and how to collect valid consent.